tt33415366/vim-customizations/README.md

 CompileFlags:
 	Add: [ -std=c++11 ]

+Diagnostics:
 	ClangTidy:          # Configure how clang-tidy runs over your files.
 		Add: [bugprone-*, modernize*, performance-*]         # List of checks.
 These can be globs, for example Add: 'bugprone-*'.
 		Remove: [modernize-use-trailing-return-type]         # List of checks to disable, can be globs.
+		CheckOptions:
+			readability-function-cognitive-complexity: IgnoreMacros # Options for specific check

 ```
 - The detailed `.clangd` configurations can be found [here](https://clangd.llvm.org/config).